-Notwithstanding COVID-19, we have experienced and expect to continue to experience in the future significant growth in the number of our employees and the scope of our operations, particularly in the areas of clinical development, regulatory affairs, quality and sales and marketing.
+Notwithstanding COVID-19, we have continued to identify key talent for critical roles, particularly in the areas of clinical development, regulatory affairs, quality and sales and marketing.
 To manage our anticipated future growth, we must continue to implement and improve our managerial, operational and financial systems, expand our facilities or acquire new facilities, and continue to recruit and train additional qualified personnel.
-Due to our limited financial resources and the limited experience of our management team in managing a company with such anticipated growth, we may not be able to effectively manage the expansion of our operations or recruit and train additional qualified personnel.
+Due to our limited financial resources and the limited experience of our management team in managing a company with such anticipated growth, as well as the competition within the region, we may not be able to effectively manage the expansion of our operations or recruit and train additional qualified personnel.
 The expansion of our operations may lead to significant costs and may divert our management and business development resources.
 Any inability to manage growth could delay the execution of our business plans or disrupt our operations.